 Keeping the crop greener for longer means that it is able to intercept more light (energy) which, via photosynthesis, it can use to ‘fuel’ pod fill and therefore create yield.
 Light is intercepted by the green parts of plants, this includes the green pods too once flowering has finished.
 So by maintaining the green parts of the plant you are effectively extending the period where the crop can turn energy into yield.

 An extra 25 tonnes from 100 hectares

-Foliar urea in the form of Chafer Nufol is a popular option which typically gives an extra 0.25t/ha yield (worth over £75/ha) from 200l/ha application at the end of flowering.
+Foliar urea in the form of Chafer Nufol is a popular option that typically gives an extra 0.25t/ha yield (worth over £75/ha) from 200l/ha application at the end of flowering.
 Almost 30 trials were previously reviewed by ADAS and showed that by applying late foliar nitrogen there was an average yield increase of 0.25t/ha; with some trials showing an increase of up to 0.7t/ha.
 The extra 0.25t/ha gives a return on investment of around 2:1.

 Also if applying liquid fertiliser, make sure you don’t apply nitrogen in hot conditions (above 17 degrees) as trials have shown a negative yield response under these circumstances.
 Early morning or evening are the best times of day to apply liquid fertiliser.

 The following fertilisers are recommended for foliar application to oilseed rape

 If you would like more information and would like to speak to our arable specialist or to one of our area managers or agronomists please find all their contact details here.